-Of course the customer will always be key but as their numbers dwindle, now is the time to make sure that the ones who do visit your store receive exceptional service.
+Of course, the customer will always be key but as their numbers dwindle, now is the time to make sure that the ones who do visit your store receive exceptional service.

 To achieve this means going back to the crucial link between engagement, productivity and sales.
-Employees whose expectations are met – via personalised tech that makes their job easier and more enjoyable – will be the key differentiator between you and the competition.
+Employees whose expectations are met – via personalized tech that makes their job easier and more enjoyable – will be the key differentiator between you and the competition.

 Cerys also explored how updating your WFM system can bring many unforeseen benefits.
-From having the capability to offer more flexible contracts to obtaining a wealth of data that can be analysed and acted upon, the potential of having a slick new set-up is endless.
+From having the capability to offer more flexible contracts to obtaining a wealth of data that can be analyzed and acted upon, the potential of having a slick new set-up is endless.

-How To Offer Cutting-Edge Customer Service
+How to Offer Cutting-Edge Customer Service